lanl/LaGriT/documentation/INSTALL.md

     * Debug build (with static libraries)

 * `make exodus`
-    * Download and build the SANDIA ExodusII Fortran library.
+    * Download and build the Sandia ExodusII Fortran library.
     By default, it will download to the current working directory.
     This can be changed by running